thevickypedia/gitverse/docs/_sources/README.md.txt

 - `reverse` - Generate commit history/release notes in reverse order.

 ##### Flags
 - `-b` Gather commit notes specific to a branch.
-Uses `Default branch` if not passed
+Uses `Default branch` if not passed.
+(Only for `gitverse-commit`)
 - `-f` Write the commit notes to a custom filename.
-Defaults to `CHANGELOG`
 - `-t` Title or index line for the file generated.
-Defaults to `Change Log`

 #### Sample
 [release_notes.rst][release_notes]